 When a Wrongful Death Lawsuit Can Be Filed

 In California, there is a statute of limitations that applies to bringing wrongful death claims to a civil court.
 A wrongful death claim must be brought to a court within two years of the death of the person at the centre of the claim.
 The two-year limitation period means that it is highly unlikely that family members of a deceased person will be able to file after the statute of limitations passes.

-The attorneys at Redkey Gordon PLC have over 25 years of combined experience in the area of personal injury, which includes cases of wrongful death.
+The attorneys at Redkey Gordon Law Corp have over 25 years of combined experience in the area of personal injury, which includes cases of wrongful death.
 Throughout that time, Redkey Gordon has guided many clients through wrongful death claims with compassion and sympathy while maintaining the utmost professional integrity expected of a law firm.